tmtenbrink/frc/README.md

 FRC requires two noise-independent images to work.
 However, modern cameras are often shot noise-limited (Poisson noise).
 This library includes a new method due to Bernd Rieger and Sjoerd Stallinga (Department of Imaging Physics, TU Delft), called 1FRC, which uses a technique called binomial splitting to derive two images from a single one, where the pixel counts of the derived images are independently Poisson noise distributed.

-They have an upcoming paper detailing the method and providing.
-This library was produced for my bachelor thesis, which focused on 1FRC and can be found [here](http://resolver.tudelft.nl/uuid:abdc31f6-6ecd-4c1b-a0c4-53711829467a).
+They have an upcoming paper detailing the method and providing additional theoretical and experimental justification.
+This library was produced for my bachelor thesis (which focused on 1FRC) and was supervised by Bernd Rieger.
+[The bachelor thesis can be found here.](http://resolver.tudelft.nl/uuid:abdc31f6-6ecd-4c1b-a0c4-53711829467a).

 ### Installation